aaron1857/EEG-AlzheimerClassifier/README.md

 ```
 From here, a window should open up with the project

-**NOTE:** You will need to modify the directory in the python command if you are running this in Windows since Windows does directories its own way.
-The comand *should* work for Linux and Mac OS.

 **NOTE:** Both of these commands are written assuming you run them from the root directory of the project.

 ## Building the project
 **Make sure you run pnpm i above**

 Afterwards, run
 ```